Atmospheric Science (ATSC)

 5008.
 Mesoscale Meteorology.
 2. Fundamental Dynamics of mesoscale motions including departures from hydrostatic balance.
 Mesoscale energy sources.
 Boundary layer circulations.
 Convective initiation.
 Structure and dynamics of deep convection and mesoscale organized convection.
 Atmospheric waves.
 Orographically modified flow.
 Dual listed with ATSC 4008.
 Prerequisites: ATSC 4007, 4160, 5007, 5160 and permission of the instructor.

-5100.
-Atmospheric Dynamics I. 3.
-Development and interpretation of the atmospheric equations of motion, scales of motion, horizontal atmospheric winds, thermal wind equation, circulation and vorticity.
+5014.
+Dynamic Meteorology.
+4. Development and interpretation of the atmospheric equations of motion, scales of motion, horizontal atmospheric winds, thermal wind equation, circulation and vorticity, mesoscale motions.
 Introduction to planetary boundary layer flows.
-Prerequisite: MATH 2210, PHYS 1310 and 1320 (or equivalent).
+Data visualization software is also introduced and used to develop understanding of dynamical processes.
+Prerequisites: MATH 2210, PHYS 1310 and PHYS 1320 or equivalent.

 5210.
 Cloud and Precipitation Systems.
 3. Types of clouds and precipitation systems, and the precipitation mechanisms in those systems; structure of convective, orographic, and frontal systems and severe storms.
 Schematic and numerical models of clouds and storms with emphasis on hailstorms.
 Prerequisite: ATSC 5005 and 5100.